 The PRC Product Quality Law applies to all production and sale activities in China.
 Pursuant to this law, products offered for sale must satisfy the relevant quality and safety standards.
 Enterprises may not produce or sell counterfeit products in any fashion, including forging brand labels or giving false information regarding a product's manufacturer.
 Violations of state or industrial standards for health and safety and any other related violations may result in civil liabilities and administrative penalties, such as compensation for damages, fines, suspension or shutdown of business, as well as confiscation of products illegally produced and sold and the proceeds from such sales.
 Severe violations may subject the responsible individual or enterprise to criminal liabilities.
 Where a defective product causes physical injury to a person or damage to another person's property, the victim may claim compensation from the manufacturer or from the seller of the product.
-If the seller pays compensation and it is the manufacturer that should bear the liability, the seller has a right of recourse against the seller.
+If the seller pays compensation and it is the manufacturer that should bear the liability, the seller has a right of recourse against the manufacturer.
+Similarly, if the manufacturer pays compensation and it is the seller that should bear the liability, the manufacturer has a right of recourse against the seller.